PokeAPI/pokepy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

 Pokepy could always use more documentation, whether as part of the
-official pokepy docs, in docstrings, or even on the web in blog posts,
+official Pokepy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback